dinesx18/OverTheWire-Bandit/Level-00-01/README.md

 `ls` stands for **list**.

-It displays the files and directories available in the current directory.
+It displays the files and directories in the current directory.

-The output was:
+The output showed:

 ```text
 readme
 ```

-This tells me that there is a file named `readme` in the current directory.
+This tells me that a file named `readme` exists in the current directory.

-At this point, I know that the `readme` file may contain useful information for completing the level.

 ---

-## 📖 Step 5 — Read the `readme` File
+## 📖 Step 3 — Read the `readme` File

-I used the following command:
+Since I found a file named `readme`, I used:

 ```bash
 cat readme